Data Guide

 Limitations and interpretation rules

 Historical performance is informative, but it is never a guarantee of future outcomes.
+The S&P 500 delivered roughly 10% nominal per year over the past century, but individual decades ranged from negative returns to over 18% annualized.
 Treat results as scenario guidance, not certainty.

-Real life costs are personal and platform specific.
+Real-life costs are personal and platform-specific.
 Taxes, custody costs, product spreads, slippage, and behavioral timing decisions are not universally modeled in one single default output.
+Use the optional cost fields to get closer to your actual situation.

 The S&P 500 series used here is an index-level price history input.
-It should not be interpreted as a complete personalized portfolio return forecast.
+It does not include dividend reinvestment by default and should not be interpreted as a complete personalized portfolio return forecast.

 For better decisions, compare conservative, base, and optimistic scenarios instead of trusting one headline number.